6 Strategies for Controlling Diabetes

-Eye problems (diabetic retinopathy) can be the result of damage to the small blood vessels in the retina.
+Eye problems (diabetic retinopathy) can result from damage to small blood vessels in the retina.
 Signs may include sudden vision loss, blurry vision, eye pain or pressure, and spots before the eyes.

 Kidney damage (diabetic nephropathy) is a diabetes complication that can lead to the need for dialysis or a kidney transplant.
 To rule out kidney damage, have your doctor check your blood pressure two to four times a year and your urine protein (microalbumin) at least once a year.

-Heart disease and stroke risks are greater for people living with diabetes.
+Heart disease and stroke are more likely if you have diabetes.
 The risks go up even higher if you smoke, are overweight, have high blood pressure, or have a family history of heart disease.
-Talk to your doctor to understand your risks for heart disease or stroke.
+Talk to your doctor about your risks for heart disease or stroke.

 6. Get Help From Your Diabetes Health Care Team

 Catching diabetes complications early can dramatically boost your chances of successful treatment.
-If you're worried about your health, don't wait for things to get worse.
-Talk to your doctor.
+If you're concerned about something, talk to your doctor.
 Treatment may be as simple as a lifestyle change or an adjustment in medication.